hammerspace-me/backend/README.md

 * Docker

-  Install docker to start a database easily.
+  Install docker as the service requires a database for persistent storage.
   ```sh
   brew cask install docker
   ```

 * Environment

-  Rename the environment file and add credentials.
+  Rename the environment file and add your credentials.
 Environment file is read by NestJS and Docker.
   ```sh
   mv .env.example .env
   ```

+* Web3.Storage account and API token

+  In order to use web3.storage you need an API key.
+First, head over to web3.storage to login with your email address.
+You will receive an email with a magic link that signs you in – no password needed.
+After you successfully logged in, go to API Keys via the account section of the navigation bar.
+You will find a button to Create a new token.
+When prompted for an API key name, you can freely choose one or use “Backpack”.
+Copy the content of the key column to your .env file.

 ### Installation